 The Kopec Lab Mission

-The Kopec lab aims to use basic science studying the intersection between experience and brain development, in particular neuro-immune development, during adolescence to advance our understanding and treatment of sex-specific neurological disorders.
+The Kopec lab aims to use basic science studying the intersection between experience and adolescent brain development, in particular neuro-immune development, to advance our understanding and treatment of sex-specific neurological disorders.

 We will achieve this by producing high quality research that is reproducible, creative, and thorough.
 This requires:

 1) valuing literature reviews and discussing new research in journal clubs,

 2) planning, planning again, and then planning a third time before performing experiments,

 3) optimizing experiments to attain the most interpretable data possible,

 4) leveraging our environment at Albany Medical Center by engaging with clinical expertise to ensure the questions we are asking and models we are developing are translationally relevant, and